 Our Asheville Attorneys Help You Recover Damages for Your Spinal Cord Injuries

 The National Spinal Cord Injury Statistical Center estimates that approximately 273,000 Americans currently live with a spinal cord injury.
 Many of these spinal injuries were caused by the negligence of another person or a corporation.
-For a quarter of a century, Hensley Cloninger, P.C. has helped victims and their families overcome the devastating consequences of this tragic injury.
+For more than three decades, Hensley Cloninger & Greer, P.C., has helped victims and their families overcome the devastating consequences of this tragic injury.
 Often there is no cure, but you may have access to treatments that can improve your functionality, health, independence and quality of life.
 Our goal is to obtain the financial compensation you need to get the care you deserve.

 Spinal cord injuries can occur in a variety of ways, including:

 - Damaged discs: Your spinal cord is protected by bony vertebrae, which in turn are cushioned by pliable discs.
 A herniated disc injury can cause the jellylike substance contained in the discs to swell and put pressure on the nerves of your spinal cord.

 - Impact to the spine: A violent blow or jolt to your back can partially or totally sever your spinal cord.
 Common causes of traumatic spinal damage include falls from height, sports injuries, truck accidents, motorcycle accidents, violent assaults and work injuries.

 - Disease: Some diseases – such as meningitis or cancer – can attack the central nervous system and cause irreparable damage to your spine.
 You may contract an infectious spinal disease through contaminated pharmaceuticals.
 Also your condition may worsen if your doctor fails to make a timely diagnosis.

 Types Of Spinal Injuries